iskrenyp/spring-ai-ollama/README.md

-# Self-aware web app with Spring AI, Ollama and Docker
+# Simple RAG with Spring AI, Ollama and Docker

-Simple RAG (Retrieval-Augmented-Generation) implementation, using Spring AI, Ollama (with codellama) and Docker.
+Simple RAG (Retrieval-Augmented-Generation) implementation, using Spring AI, Ollama (with codellama), PG vector store and Docker.
+Everything is running locally (depending on your hardware).

+In this example, it s a self-aware app, which, when used to ask codellama a question, it will have its own source code stuffed in the prompted with the user query.

 ## Prerequisites
 * SDKMan installed